 The application closes on March 15th every year.
 The course commences on September 2nd.
 Admission to the Master’s course is restricted.
 Please consult the Admissions Regulations for detailed information.

 The course is open to applicants from

-holding a higher academic degree (equivalent to 180 ECTS, usually a Bachelors degree after at least 3 years of academic full time training).
-A strong basis of knowledge in physics, computer science and mathematics is an essential pre-requisite where formally we assume at least 6 ECTS credit points for each of the fields.
-In case of lacking credits there is the option to select appropriate courses at the University.
+holding an initial academic degree (equivalent to 180 ECTS, usually a B.Sc. degree involving at least 3 years of full-time academic training).
+A sound knowledge of physics, computer science and mathematics is an essential prerequisite.
+Formally, we assume that students have at least 6 ECTS credit points in Physics.

 The language of instruction is English.
-Applicants for whom English is not their first language must provide evidence of proficiency, usually as IELTS band 6.5 or equivalent TOEFL score.
+Applicants whose mother-tongue is not English must provide evidence of proficiency, usually an IELTS band 6.5 or equivalent TOEFL score.
 The institutional TOEFL code number for Medical Faculty Mannheim at Heidelberg University is 6446.
-Exemption from this requirement may be granted to those who completed their higher education in English (written proof is required).
+Exemption from this requirement may be granted to those students who have completed a degree course in English (written proof required).

-Please note the list of required documents on the last page of this application form.
+Please note the list of required documents on the last page of the application form.
 Kindly ensure that all required documents are verified copies.

-A verified (notarized) copy is a photocopied document stamped and signed by an authorized person such as a Solicitor, Barrister, University staff authorized by the student registration office, or consular employees of the German Embassy.
-This person will need to see the original document and will check that the copy is a genuine, unaltered copy.
-They will then date, sign and stamp the photocopy with an official stamp stating ‘certified original seen/ this is a true copy of that original’.
+A verified (notarized) copy is a photocopied document stamped and signed by an authorized person such as a solicitor, barrister, university staff member authorized by the student registration office, or a consular employee of a German Embassy.
+This person will need to see the original document and will check that the copy is genuine and unaltered.
+They will then date, sign, and stamp the photocopy with an official stamp stating ‘certified original seen/ this is a true copy of the original’.

-Please note that we do not accept non-verified photocopies, scanned or faxed papers as basis for admission.
+Please note that we do not accept unverified photocopies, scanned or faxed papers as a basis for admission.